thunderbird/webext-support/modules/vfs-toolkit/vfs-client/README.md

 - Provider dropdown in the location bar when multiple providers are available
 - File type filter dropdown and filename filter input in the toolbar
 - Toolbar action buttons can be hidden without removing the filters
+- Context menus can be hidden independently of keyboard shortcuts
 - Storage usage shown in the footer
 - Toolbar buttons and context menu items disabled automatically based on provider capabilities
 - Progress bar with file counter for batch operations; **✕ cancel button** to abort mid-operation